 - Treat this thinner, distressed skin just as you would a scar – mixing oil with a Hydrating Cream for maximum nourishment.

 As drugs continue after treatment, so can their effects on their skin.

-The most common ongoing complaints are of hot flushes and redness, and are often likened to menopausal symptoms.
+The most common ongoing complaints are of hot flushes and redness, which are often likened to menopausal symptoms.

-- Temperature is key, so while it may sound obvious try and avoid over heating the house or sitting out in the sun.
+- Temperature is key, so while it may sound obvious try, to avoid overheating the house or sitting out in the sun.